Watch Narratives of Modern Genocide now on Amazon Prime Video.

 As the Nuremberg Trials drew to a close in 1946, Lord Hartley Shawcross famously stated: “There comes a point when a man must refuse to answer to his leader if he is also to answer to his own conscience”.
 He was, of course, referring to the political power wielded by the Nazi regime.
-However, he was also making a clear statement on the actions of those who turned a blind eye to genocide.
-Many of whom were everyday folk, who may not have agreed with Hitler’s actions, but also feared retaliation.
-Their own lives at risk if they dared to challenge the status quo in place as they watched others being sacrificed.
+However, he was also making a clear statement on the actions of those who turned a blind eye to genocide, many of whom were everyday folk, who may not have agreed with Hitler’s actions, but also feared retaliation.
+For these individuals, fear for their own lives held the status quo in place as they watched others being sacrificed.

-Following World War Two, politicians and institutions rallied behind a commitment of ‘never again’; with the horrors of the Holocaust never to be repeated.
-However, since then we have had multiple genocides, from Cambodia to Somalia, Burundi, Chechnya and Bosnia to name but a few.
-And despite commitments made in 1946, genocides continued to be enacted while the world looked on.
-Additionally, education about genocide and human rights remains largely absent in our schools and universities.
+Following World War Two, politicians and institutions rallied behind a commitment of ‘never again’, the horrors of the Holocaust never to be repeated.
+However, since then, we have had multiple genocides, from Cambodia to Syria, Somalia, Burundi, Chechnya and Bosnia, to name but a few.
+In truth, despite commitments made in 1946, genocides continued to be enacted while the world looked on.
+Additionally, education about genocide and human rights remains largely absent in our schools and colleges.

 Read More Welcome to Chechnya